-- (iii) Ordering that Guinea forthwith:- - a) restore the Base Convention and observe the rights granted to BSGR Guinea and to BSGR Guernsey under the Base Convention; - restore the Mining Concession and observe the rights granted to BSGR Guinea under the Mining Concession; - c) restore the Blocks 1 and 2 Permit and observe the rights granted to BSGR Guinea under the Blocks 1 and 2 Permit; - ensure that BSGR Guernsey's and BSGR Guinea's respective rights, assets and investments are protected in accordance with Guinean and international law; - e) prevent BSGR Guernsey's and BSGR Guinea's respective rights, assets and investments from being further subject to expropriation or to any measure having similar effect; - f) ensure that BSGR Guernsey and BSGR Guinea and their respective investments are treated in a non-discriminatory manner. - g) ensure that each of BSGR Guernsey and BSGR Guinea have: - the right to dispose freely of their property and to organize their enterprise as they wish; - the freedom of hiring and firing, subject to prevailing laws and regulations; - unlimited access to raw materials; - the freedom of circulation of personnel and products within the Republic of Guinea; - the freedom to import goods and services and any necessary funds; and
+- c) restore the Blocks 1 and 2 Permit and observe the rights granted to BSGR Guinea under the Blocks 1 and 2 Permit; - d) ensure that BSGR Guernsey's and BSGR Guinea's respective rights, assets and investments are protected in accordance with Guinean and international law; - e) prevent BSGR Guernsey's and BSGR Guinea's respective rights, assets and investments from being further subject to expropriation and/or nationalization or to any measure having similar effect; - f) ensure that BSGR Guernsey and BSGR Guinea and their respective investments are treated in a non-discriminatory manner. - g) ensure that each of BSGR Guernsey and BSGR Guinea have: - a. the right to dispose freely of their property and to organize their enterprise as they wish; - b. the freedom of hiring and firing, subject to prevailing laws and regulations; - c. unlimited access to raw materials; - d. the freedom of circulation of personnel and products within the Republic of Guinea; - e. the freedom to import goods and services and any necessary funds; and - f. the freedom to dispose of their products on international markets and to export and dispose of products in foreign markets. - (v) Ordering that Guinea:-

-- the freedom to dispose of their products on international markets and to export and dispose of products in foreign markets. - (iv) Ordering that Guinea:- - a) ensure that an accurate summary of the Award is published in the Financial Times (in A3 size) within 30 days of the date of the Award and at the expense of Guinea; and - b) submit the summary of the Award for approval to the Claimants 15 days before publication.
-Failing an agreement between the Claimants and Guinea on the text of the summary, the text of the summary will be determined by the Tribunal. - (v) Ordering that Guinea provide prompt, adequate and effective compensation to BSGR for Guinea's unlawful conduct, described above, in an amount in US dollars to be quantified during this arbitration, as compensation for the losses suffered to date and for any future losses suffered by BSGR. - (vi) Ordering that Guinea provide an indemnity and/or prompt, adequate and effective compensation to BSGR, in respect of any losses which BSGR suffers (or might suffer) as a result of the claims brought by Vale against BSGR in LCIA Arbitration No. 14283. - (vii) Ordering that Guinea pay moral damages in the amount to be determined in the course of these proceedings. - (viii) Ordering that Guinea pay interest on such sums and for such periods as the Tribunal deems appropriate. - (ix) Ordering that Guinea pay BSGR's costs occasioned by this arbitration including, without limitation, arbitrators' fees, administrative costs fixed by ICSID, the arbitrators' expenses, the fees and expenses of any experts, and the legal costs incurred by the parties.
+- a) ensure that an accurate summary of the Award is published in the Financial Times (in A3 size) within 30 days of the date of the Award and at the expense of Guinea; and - b) submit the summary of the Award for approval to the Claimants 15 days before publication.
+Failing an agreement between the Claimants and Guinea on the text of the summary, the text of the summary will be determined by the Tribunal. - (vi) Ordering that Guinea provide prompt, adequate and effective compensation to the Claimants for Guinea's unlawful conduct, described above, in an amount in US dollars to be quantified during this arbitration, as compensation for the losses suffered to date and for any future losses suffered by the Claimants. - (vii) Ordering that Guinea provide an indemnity and/or prompt, adequate and effective compensation to BSGR, in respect of any losses which BSGR suffers (or might suffer) as a result of the claims brought by Vale against BSGR in LCIA Arbitration No. 14283. - (viii) Ordering that Guinea provide prompt adequate and effective compensation and/or a quantum meruit in respect of the investments made and/or work done and/or services performed by the Claimants (or each of them), and for which Guinea has taken the benefit but (as yet) provided no compensation; - (ix) Ordering that Guinea pay moral damages in the amount to be determined in the course of these proceedings. - (x) Ordering that Guinea pay interest on such sums and for such periods as the Tribunal deems appropriate. - (xi) Ordering that Guinea pay the Claimants' costs occasioned by this arbitration including, without limitation, arbitrators' fees, administrative costs fixed by ICSID, the arbitrators' expenses, the fees and expenses of any experts, and the legal costs incurred by the parties.

-- (x) Granting BSGR all other relief that the Tribunal deems appropriate. - 382.
-Notwithstanding any future protection, Guinea must pay BSGR compensation for the losses suffered to date; and Guinea remains liable for any future loss suffered by BSGR. - 383.
-BSGR reserves the right to add to, modify and/or amend its requested relief in due course and to add to, modify and/or amend the relief sought, including by reference to any further steps of Guinea (or agencies or instrumentalities or entities for which Guinea is responsible) that affect its investments.
+(xii) Granting the Claimants all other relief that the Tribunal deems appropriate.

+432. Notwithstanding any future protection, Guinea must pay the Claimants (and each of them) compensation for the losses suffered to date; and Guinea remains liable for any future loss suffered by the Claimants (and each of them).

+433. The Claimants reserve the right to add to, modify and/or amend their requested relief in due course and to add to, modify and/or amend the relief sought, including by reference to any further steps of Guinea (or agencies or instrumentalities or entities for which Guinea is responsible) that affect the